-The pyramid still holds, but the importance of vision (also thought of as “passion” or “maturity”) is even greater, because these programs are essentially evaluating you not just as a prospective undergraduate student, but also as a prospective medical student, all at the young age of eighteen.
+The general pyramid still holds on all counts.
+However, the importance of vision (also thought of as “passion” or “maturity”) is even greater.
+This is because these programs are essentially evaluating you not just as a prospective undergraduate student, but also as a prospective medical student, all at the young age of eighteen.

-Because vision is so important, this article will break it down for you by giving you examples of student visions and how the students channeled their visions into concrete activities that they could talk about on their college applications.
-As you can see in the examples below, your vision for your career in medicine does not have to be limited to the basic sciences—visions can range from policy and debate to engineering and beyond.
+Because vision is so important, this article will break it down for you.
+Firstly, we will explain what vision is by giving you examples of student visions.
+Beyond that, we will review how the students channeled their visions into concrete activities.
+Importantly, each element is useful to talk about on college applications.
+As you can see in the examples below, your vision for your career in medicine does not have to be limited to the basic sciences!
+In fact, visions can range from policy and debate to engineering and beyond.

-Student A’s dream was to not only become a physician, but also a policy expert who could direct government policy and public priorities to achieve better community health.
+Student A’s dream was to not only become a physician, but also a policy expert.
+In other words, someone who would direct government policy and public priorities to achieve better community health.
 She was first inspired to pursue this path when she watched the surgeon general speak on TV.
 To work towards this vision, she:

 - Joined policy debate at her school & actively participated in local and national competitions